 But not all schools award merit aid.
-Some schools only reserve merit aid for exceptional circumstances.
-Among the ranked schools that submitted fall 2016 data to U.S. News in an annual survey, more than half of ranked schools awarded merit aid to less than 15 percent of their full-time students.
-A couple of schools, such as Middlebury College and Dartmouth College, hold a policy of not awarding any merit scholarships.
+Some schools reserve merit aid only for exceptional circumstances.
+Among the ranked schools that submitted data to U.S. News in an annual survey, the average percentage of full-time students who were awarded merit aid in 2019-2020 was 16%.
+A few schools, such as Middlebury College in Vermont and Amherst College in Massachusetts, do not award merit scholarships.

 What Should I Know About Financial Aid Deadlines?